UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 ### Scripts with Loops
 * In addition to variable assignments, bash scripting allows for loops (for/do, while/do, util/do).
 * The for loop executes stated commands for each value in the list.
-* The while loop llows for repetitive execution of a list of commands, as long as the command controlling the while loop executes successfully.
+* The while loop allows for repetitive execution of a list of commands, as long as the command controlling the while loop executes successfully.
 * The until loop executes until the test condition executes successfully.
-* Examples of these scripts are in /usr/local/common/HPCshells/loops.txt
+* Examples of these scripts are in  `/usr/local/common/HPCshells/loops.txt`
 * These can be converted to permanent scripts e.g., `/usr/local/common/HPCshells/lowercaserename.sh` and `/usr/local/common/HPCshells/sshtrigger.sh`
 -- *Slide End* --